KrasherV/TrinityList/README.md

 # TrinityList
-An API Extension for the Trinity Format Banlist
+A Github drop for the Trinity lflist.config file